weeleon/BBS3004_Radiomics_Project/README.md

 # BBS3004_Radiomics_Project
-This is an open teaching resource for a short project inUniversity Maastricht Bach Biomedical Science
+This is an open teaching resource for a short project in University Maastricht Bach Biomedical Science

 ## Step 1 : Introduction to Radiomics
 At the end of this first step, you would be able to do all of the following :